Some hardware (like intel atom based) have UEFI32 firmware but can start 64-bit kernel, would like to be able to boot from such systems.

 /boot/boot1.efi will be replaced by two new files:

 boot1.efi, this change is a flag day because we have no automated ESP update and boot code in ESP will need to be updated manually.

-Updated by Joshua M. Clulow 11 months ago
+Updated by Joshua M. Clulow almost 2 years ago

 Note that in addition to there being no automated update of the EFI System Partition (ESP) where the

 *.efi files are installed, there is also no automated installation at all: this flag day is not likely to affect many (any?) people, because EFI boot support still requires manual installation of files and only works with serial consoles today.